Kifl Haris: "Tomb of Joshua" and other shrines

-Israeli Palestinian conflict
+Israeli–Palestinian conflict

 According to the United Nations OCHA, three local residents were killed during the First Intifada and one during the Second Intifada.

-42% of the village land is classified as Area B land, while the remainder 58% is Area C. Israel has confiscated 361 dunams of land from Kifl Haris in order to establish the Israeli settlement of Ariel.
+42% of the village land is classified as Area B land, while the remainder 58% is Area C. Israel has confiscated 361 dunams of land from Kifl Haris to establish the Israeli settlement of Ariel.

-On 14 March 2013, Adele Biton was critically injured (later dying from her injuries), and her mother and two sisters were moderately injured, after their car crashed after Palestinians threw stones their way near the village.
+On 14 March 2013 Adele Biton was critically injured (later dying from her injuries), and her mother and two sisters were moderately injured, after their car crashed after Palestinians threw stones their way near the village.
 Five youths from Kifl Haris were charged by a military court for responsibility for the incident, and as of February 2015 the case has not yet been concluded.

-In June 2014, Jamil Ali Abed Jabir died during a night raid by the Israeli army.
+In June 2014 Jamil Ali Abed Jabir died during a night raid by the Israeli army.
 Locals say he suffered a heart attack while defending his home.
 According to an Israeli army spokesman, his house wasn't raided.

-In 2015, an Israeli tour of the site was preceded by a convoy of military vehicles which closed off the town entrances and imposed a shutdown of all the village shops so Israeli tourists could visit the tomb for several hours.
+In 2015 an Israeli tour of the site was preceded by a convoy of military vehicles which closed off the town entrances and imposed a shutdown of all the village shops so Israeli tourists could visit the tomb for several hours.

+Demography

+Local origins

+According to David Grossman (geographer), Kifl Haris' residents came from various locations, including Ein Siniya (near Ramallah), Jindas (a former village near Lod), and the Hauran region (in what is today northern Jordan and southwestern Syria).